 - Manfrotto Lumimuse LED Lights

 Reflectors are a great accessory to fill in light in darker areas that require some light.
 You can use any white surface, even a white sheet of paper as a reflector.
 To create a permanent reflector, stick it onto a piece of cardboard and mount it using a stand made using metal wires or other wooden frames you can find around your house.
+Some light situations may need more reflective light and in these cases, a tin foil can help greatly as a reflector.

 If you intend to buy a reflector, there are many available cheaply online and they come in different colors as a set.
 These are portable, can be folded, and carried in the bag for outdoor shoots.